 Operation MVP helps veterans tee off their civilian careers

-Leidos hired more than 1,300 veterans in 2016 and is on pace to exceed that number this year.
-The Fortune 500 company has a historically strong bond with the military through both its lines of business and workforce.
-It takes great pride in the fact that more than 6,000 of its 32,000 employees are veterans.
+Leidos has a historically strong bond with the military through both its lines of business and workforce.
+The company takes great pride in the fact that more than 6,000 of its 36,000 employees are veterans.

 One of the newest veterans affiliated with Leidos is professional golfer Billy Hurley III.
 Hurley is the only veteran on the PGA Tour and serves as an ambassador for Leidos’ Operation MVP program, the company’s dedicated initiative to hire, train and support veterans.
 While the vast majority of veterans won’t become pro athletes like Hurley, the former Naval officer understands the challenges they face when transitioning into a civilian career.